maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Notes:

-The definition of a jiffy varies widely across platforms.
+The definition of a jiffy varies widely across platforms, so a `PAUSE` statement found in existing code may not pause for the same amount of time.
 See details in `TIME`.

 #### See also: